Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 Shortly afterwards, Max came walking from the opposite direction.
 We informed him that he was going the wrong way, so he turned around and joined us.
 I was the one left talking to him, as my companions seemed reluctant to do so.
 We arrived at a beach town where we bought supplies in a shop and rested for a bit, while Max went on ahead.
 Then I left my companions because, while I appreciated their company, I was planning to walk a lot that day, and I didn't want to stall for too long.

 There was a diversion because fallen rocks had blocked the cliffside path ahead.
-When the paths rejoined, I ran into Max yet again and got stuck walking with him for another couple of hours.
+When the paths rejoined, I ran into Max yet again (he had naughtily taken the blocked route) and got stuck walking with him for another couple of hours.
 He told me he was in a car crash at the age of 3.
 Both his parents died in the crash, but Vladimir Putin pulled him from the wreck and administered a life-saving dose of morphine to save his life.
 Then he was brought by helicopter to a Soviet military base, where he was adopted and went on to live in various Soviet states, including Armenia and Georgia.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231009_120905.jpg') }}"